ditchcord/auo-transaction-compiler/README.md

 ## The output .csv's
 - **gift.csv** and **agency.csv** show all records for their respective accounts
-- every other file is a list of items matching a category found within the gift or agency account
+- Every other file is a list of items matching a category found within the gift or agency account
-- there are **7** spending categories and **3** revenue categories.
-Revenue categories start with **REVENUE--**
+- See below for a list of each category
 - There won't be a file for any given account category if the program didn't find any items fitting into that category

+## Categories
+**CONCERT VENUE FEE**
+Deposits and final payments for the rental of concert venues such as Soldiers and Sailors and Carnegie Music Hall.

+**CONDUCTOR HONORARIUM**
+Monthly payments made to the current main conductor of AUO

+**EQUIPMENT**
+Instrument repair, rental, and accessories.
+Librarian supplies for organizing music such as cabinets, folders, stationary.
+Domain name and website expenses.

+**GUEST COACHES & PERFORMERS**
+Expenses made to individual non-members to coach, perform, or speak at AUO events.

+**MUSIC**
+Sheet music purchase, rental, royalties, and printing costs.

+**OTHER CONCERT EXPENSES**
+Expenses for equipment rental used specifically for concerts such as Uhual rental and lighting and sound rental.
+Advertising for concerts is also allocated here.
+Poster printing and costs to design and deploy advertising for concerts.

+**SOCIAL**
+Expenses for food and purchases used for social events.
+Tickets to concerts or gifts.
+Merchandise expenses.

+**REVENUE--DONATIONS & FUNDRAISING**
+Earnings from donations, anonymous donations, and earnings from fundraising.
+Costs for fundraising supplies and admin fees are allocated here and treated as deductions from earnings.

+**REVENUE--DUES**
+Earnings from membership dues.

+**REVENUE--JFC**
+Earnings from yearly JFC allocation.
+JFC close-out surplus is deducted from this category.

 ## Why are there expenses in some revenue categories
 The **REVENUE--JFC** and **REVENUE--DONATIONS & FUNDRAISING** categories include relevant expenses such as admin fees, refunds, and fundraising supplies.
 It's just easier to treat those kinds of expenses as subtractions from the revenue.
-Expenses in other revenue categories or revenue in expense categories might be a categorization mistake.
+Expenses in other revenue categories or revenue in expense categories are categorization mistakes and need to be fixed in **keywordDicts.py**.

 ## Troubleshooting
 If items are being put into the wrong category, go to **keywordDicts.py** and add to or reorder